MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P08-Creating-The-Networking-Layer/content.md

 func getPosts(completion: @escaping ([Post]) -> Void)
 ```

-The escaping closure allows the compiler to continue on to other code—**escaping** the method—and return later on when the data is ready to be returned.
+The escaping closure allows the compiler to continue on to other code—**escaping the method**—and return later on when the data is ready to be returned.

 ## Constructing The Request